Configure alerts

 shipeasy metrics create checkout-errors \

---event checkout_error --query 'count(checkout_error)'
+--event-name checkout_error --query 'count(checkout_error)'

 # 2. a threshold rule on that metric

-shipeasy alert-rules create "Checkout errors spiking" \
+shipeasy ops alerts create "Checkout errors spiking" \

 --metric checkout-errors --comparator gt --threshold 50 --window 1 --severity danger